EIEIO

 Function: slot-value object slot

 This function retrieves the value of slot from object.
+It can also be used on objects defined by cl-defstruct.

 This is a generalized variable that can be used with setf to modify the value stored in slot.
 See Generalized Variables in GNU Emacs Lisp Reference Manual.